 On my birthday weekend I saw them at Pigeon Lake, Alberta.

-And I had even saw them in New Zealand (Aurora Australis).
+And I had even seen them in New Zealand (Aurora Australis).

 Still, it wasn’t THE SHOW Dalene spoke of, but I was happy.
 It was more than others see and I had to be thankful.